73-de-LZ/ARX-Heatmaps/README.md

 <summary><strong>* Firefox users:</strong></summary>
 <small>

-You will need to host the .html files on local server.
+You will need to host the .html files on a local server.
 To run a simple server:

 ```
 cd /path/to/yourDirectory/with_html_files/